mastracu/weblinkendpoint/readme.md

 ### Notes for mobile printers

-Also note for mobile printers like ZQ320 and ZQ310, I turn sleep mode off if using WebLink by issuing
+On mobile printers like ZQ320 and ZQ310, I have seen a behaviour where the printer will not stay in sleep mode (https://www.zebra.com/content/dam/zebra/software/en/application-notes/AppNote-SleepMode-v5.pdf) if weblink is enabled.
+The printer will awake seconds after entering sleep mode.
+Because of this, I turn sleep mode off by issuing
 ```
 !
 U1 setvar "power.sleep.enable" "off"
 ```
-Testing with ZQ310, I have noted mobile printer will shut down weblink connection after issuing battery low alert.
+Also testing with ZQ310, I have noted mobile printer will shut down weblink connection after issuing battery low alert.
+In my test battery low alert was issued at about 10% battery level (6.5 Volts) and printer did shut down at about 6% battery level (6.28 Volts)

 ### Sending JSON configuration commands to the printer

 Demonstrate how one can remotely send configuration commands to a printer or query printer data by sending commands from appselector page and checking response on logtable.

-You may want to issue
+Some revealing commands to issue are
 ```
 {}{"ribbon.cartridge":null}
 ```